This tutorial provides steps for creating an SFTP source connection using the Adobe Experience Platform UI.

 The Connect to SFTP page appears.
 On this page, you can either use new credentials or existing credentials.

-The SFTP connector provides you different authentication types for access.
-Under Account authentication select Password to use a password-based credential.
+SFTP supports different authentication types for access.
+Under Account authentication select Password and then provide the host and port values to connect to, alongside your username and password.

-The SFTP connector supports an RSA or DSA type OpenSSH key.
+SFTP supports an RSA or DSA type OpenSSH key.
 Ensure that your key file content starts with

 "-----BEGIN [RSA/DSA] PRIVATE KEY-----" and ends with